aladores/backstage-talks/README.md

 ## Issues
 - **Scrolling**: My scroll hijacking implementation has issues with 'macOS Inertia Scrolling' (enabled by default), where the trackpad continues to register input even after the force has been applied.
 To mitigate this issue, I added a 1200ms delay after any scroll action is received, leading to a less responsive result.
+- **Back Event**: Back browser event does not work as expected.
+The viewport does not scroll to the top of the previous book issue.